1500

 Johann Fischart, Ger. author, d. (b.
 1547)

-Robert Greene: "Mourning Garment" and "Never Too Late," pamphlets
+Robert Greene: "Mourning Garment" and "Never Too Late,"

 Thomas Lodge: "Rosalynde," pastoral romance